 Prepping the Filet Mignon

-Armed with this knowledge, you’re ready to start making filet mignon.
-Get out those ingredients out because here we go!
+Armed with this knowledge, you’re ready to cook the steak filet.
+Get out those ingredients because we’re grilling up a perfect filet mignon recipe!

 Step 1: Start with a fresh cut

-The key to a good steak is getting a fresh cut of meat.
+The key to a perfect filet steak is getting a fresh cut of meat.
 If it is a few days old, it isn’t going to taste as good.
-Try to get the steak from the butcher the day of or day before it will be cooked.
+Try to get the steak from the butcher the day of or the day before it will be cooked.

 If you have to freeze the steak, be sure to thaw it out in the refrigerator over night.